 Life is a cruel teacher, it gives the test first and the lesson later.
 This is especially true when it comes to natural disasters.
 If the past is any indication of what the future might hold then hurricane season has the potential to be full of tests.
 Below is a quick list of useful tips to help you and your business stay ahead of the curve.

-- Have the generator inspected by a professional.
+Make sure that your generator is a deliberate part of your emergency plan.
+Does it have the capacity to meet your needs.
+Check to make sure your generator works.
+Start the generator to make sure that it will be ready when you need it.
+Have the generator inspected by a professional.
 Even if you generator starts you may want to consider service.
 Carburetor and other common problems can be avoided with timely checkups by certified service technicians.

 Be fuel ready.
 Regardless of which type of fuel powers your generator in times of need, have extra on hand.
 Being prepared will pay dividends when the lights go out.
 Also, you may need to remove old fuel that has been stagnant in the tank of your generator.
 Certain types of fuel need to be replaced if left in the generator for an extended period of time.

+Interested in a business generator?
 For detailed product specifications, key performance characteristics and installation drawings, please contact your central and northern Florida Generac Industrial Distributor, ACF Standby Systems.
 ACF Standby Systems supplies reliable standby and trailer mounted generator systems to maximize our customer’s up-time and profitability through a total solutions approach and solid customer relationships.